Richard Brook (bishop)

-Richard Brook was a scholar and academic who was Bishop of St Edmundsbury and Ipswich from 1940 to 1953.
-Brook was born in Bradford in 1880 and was educated at Bradford Grammar School and Lincoln College, Oxford, where he was awarded 1st Class Honours in Modern History and Theology.
+Richard Brook (1880-1969) was an English scholar, academic and school master who was Bishop of St Edmundsbury and Ipswich from 1940 to 1953, having previously been in academia as Principal of Liverpool College.

+Brook was born in Bradford, West Yorkshire, in 1880 and was educated at Bradford Grammar School and Lincoln College, Oxford, where he was awarded 1st Class Honours in Modern History and Theology.
 He was a Fellow of Merton College, Oxford, 1907–19, and he contributed an essay in ‘Foundations’ in 1912, an influential publication expressing ‘Christian belief in terms of modern thought’.

-When the Great War broke out, Brook joined the YMCA, serving in France, writing to diocesan bishops in 1915 seeking volunteers from the clergy to staff ‘huts’ for soldiers in need of recreation and refreshments.
+When the First World War broke out, Brook joined the YMCA, serving in France, writing to diocesan bishops in 1915 seeking volunteers from the clergy to staff ‘huts’ for soldiers in need of recreation and refreshments.
 His letter is referred to in many monthly diocesan gazettes.
 In 1916, Brook applied for a commission as a Temporary Chaplain to the Forces (TCF).
 His interview card described him as ‘Tall.
 Suitable’ and noted the names of his influential referees including the Archbishop of Canterbury and the Vice-Chancellor of Oxford University.
 Brook was appointed and seems to have spent the bulk of his time at the Officers School at Brockton in Staffordshire.
 He was twice Mentioned in Despatches.

 The War led to a career change.
 In 1919, he was appointed Headmaster of Liverpool College where he remained for nine years.
 He then moved to parochial work as Vicar of Doncaster and Canon of Sheffield Cathedral and, in 1935, was appointed Archdeacon of Coventry.